Sk-thunder/ShapeAI/README.md

 # ShapeAI
-Final Project for Data Analyst
+Final Project for Data Analyst on Loan Eligibility Prediction